mirfaizal/ai-finance-assistant/aws/README.md

 # Open a shell inside the running backend container
 docker exec -it ai-finance-backend /bin/bash

+# Open a shell inside the MCP server container
+docker exec -it ai-finance-mcp /bin/bash

 # Open a shell inside the frontend container
 docker exec -it ai-finance-frontend /bin/sh